Updated: Aug 29, 2019

-I have been following David Landreville for nearly 2 years on Facebook.
-What drew me to his page were the beautiful hoof photos he was posting.
+I have been following David Landreville for about 2 years on Facebook.
+What drew me to him were all the beautiful hoof photos he shared.
 He also shared consecutive trim photos of hooves that he was rehabbing, but the number of beautiful hooves he was sharing were truly inspiring.
 I figured if he had access to so many beautiful hooves he must be onto something!

 I shared his page with some good friends of mine that had recently taken over trimming their herd of 6 big horses.
 It’s my belief that if I spend a certain amount of time looking at beautifully balanced hooves then my brain will start to understand more fully exactly what I am trying to accomplish with my own ponies.
 My friends felt the same way!
 In fact they liked what they saw so much that they contacted David and flew down to Arizona to shadow him for a few days!
 Oh man I was so jealous!
 LOL!
 But I also knew they would bring back some great information and share it with me.